Country Gospel Picture

 (Produced by Roger Byrd)

 The Beenys were, I believe, married couple from Saint Louis, Missouri who evangelized in the area as well as recording several albums of all gospel material, including both standards and songs they themselves wrote.
-I'm not sure about the time-frame for these uber-indie albums (some of which didn't even have cardboard jackets!) but I think they were made in the late 1960s or early '70s.
-Turns out Mr. Beeny was a more-than-colorful character, a rabid right-winger of the John Birch-ian variety: Beeny ran an "anticommunist ranch" near Wright City, and formed a group called CROSS (Counter-Revolutionary Organization on Salvation and Service) which sponsored classes to train its members to use guns, so they could mix it up withe the hippies and Black Panthers, in case the forces of godless anarchy ever tried to invade the Ozarks.
+I'm not sure about the time-frame for these uber-indie albums (some of which didn't even have cardboard jackets!) but I think they were made in the early 1960s through the 'Seventies.
+It turns out that Bill Beeny (1926-2022) was a more-than-colorful character, a rabid right-winger of the John Birch-ian variety: Beeny ran an "anticommunist ranch" near Wright City, and formed a group called CROSS (Counter-Revolutionary Organization on Salvation and Service) which sponsored classes to train its members to use guns, so they could mix it up with the hippies and Black Panthers, in case the forces of godless anarchy ever tried to invade the Ozarks.
 A staunch segregationist, Beeny ran unsuccessfully for statewide office, and was a supporter of George Wallace's 1968 presidential run.
-He also had ongoing legal problems -- mostly on tax issues -- and was kicked out of several positions as a pastor in Southern Baptist churches.
+He also had ongoing legal problems -- mostly tax issues -- and was kicked out of several positions as a pastor in Southern Baptist churches.
 The best part comes years later, though, when Beeny mellowed a little and became an Elvis Presley conspiracy theorist, opening the "Elvis Is Alive Museum," which he ran until 2007, when he sold his Presley relics on eBay.
 Jinkies.
 What a nut!
 (Thanks to Wikipedia for filling in the blanks.)

 Bill And Margaret Beeny & The Westerners "Heaven's Hall Of Fame" (Temple Records, 19--?)
 (LP)